Confessions of a Former Car Salesman

 Here's my story: Confessions of a Former Car Salesman

 I remember it like it was yesterday.
-It was a question I had gotten one hundred times, only this time it would change my life forever.
-This story is the confessions of a former car salesman.
+It was a question I had gotten one hundred times, only this time, this customer and her question would change my life forever.

 Before I tell you this life-changing question I need to tell you what led up to it.